Lower Bounds for Maximum Weighted Cut: New Bounds for Arbitrary Connected Graphs

 Recall that $l > \frac{W^2}{4W\epX{} -1}$, which implies that $l(4W\epX{} -1) > W^2$.
 Adding $2Wl+l^2$ to both sides gives us the following:

 Dividing both sides by $4$ and recalling our bounds for $\theta$ and ${\rm mac}(G)$ implies the following:

 \end{proof}

-Unfortunately, it is {\sf NP}-hard to compute the maximum weight of a DFS tree in a weighted graph.
-In fact, a stronger results holds.
-A graph is {\em triangle-free} if it does not contain $K_3$ as a subgraph.
+Unfortunately, it is {\sf NP}-hard to compute the maximum weight of a DFS tree in a weighted graph even in the class of {\em triangle-free} graphs, i.e. graphs that do not contains $K_3$ as a subgraph.

 \begin{theorem} It is {\sf NP}-hard to compute the maximum weight of a DFS tree in a weighted triangle-free graph. \end{theorem} \begin{proof} We will reduce from the Hamilton $(x,y)$-path problem proved to be {\sf NP}-complete in \cite{ItPaSz82} for triangle-free graphs (it is {\sf NP}-complete already for grid graphs).
-In this problem, given a triangle-free graph $G$ and two vertices $x,y$ of $G$, we are to decide whether $G$ has a Hamilton path with end-vertices $x$ and $y.$ Given such a graph $G$ and $x,y \in V(G)$ we create a new weighted graph $G'$ as follows \GG{(see Figure \ref{Thm34fig})}.
+In this problem, given a triangle-free graph $G$ and two vertices $x,y$ of $G$, we are to decide whether $G$ has a Hamilton path with end-vertices $x$ and $y.$ Given such a graph $G$ and $x,y \in V(G)$ we create a new weighted graph $G'$ as follows {(see Figure \ref{Thm34fig})}.

 Let $V(G)=\{v_1,v_2,\ldots,v_n\}$ and let $V(G') = V(G) \cup Z \cup \{z\}$, where $Z=\{z_1,z_2,\ldots,z_n\}$.
 Let $E(G')=E(G) \cup \{ z_i v_i, z z_i \; | \; i=1,2,\ldots,n \}$.
 Note that $G'$ is triangle-free.
 Assume that $v_n=y$ and let the weight of all edges $z_i v_i$ be 1 for $i=1,2,\ldots,n-1$ and let the weight of all other edges in $G'$ be 2.
 Note that the maximum weight of a spanning tree in $G'$ is at most $2(|V(G')|-1).$